Year 6 Transition Information

 Key People You Need To Know

-Moving to secondary school is a big step and your child and you will experience a range of emotions when considering this prospect.
-Most children will be ready for the challenge and responsibility of growing up; experiencing new lessons and opportunities.
-However, a few will have worries and anxieties about what the move will hold for them.
+There is a lot that you can do at home to support their move to year 7.
+Often, the simple conversations and activites involved in preparing for the new term will help the young people gain confidence about the next step in thier future.
 With this in mind, we have put together a simple checklist about what can be done on a practical level through the summer break to lessen anxieties and so that uncertainties become familiar and manageable:

-Students will be aware that they will need to manage their time to ensure homework is done.
-This has been discussed at all of the transition visits to our partner primaries.
+- Students will be aware that they will need to manage their time to ensure homework is done.
 Organisation is the key to successful study habits – have you given thought to where your child will study at home and where they will store their things for school?

 - Pens and pencils